ddiben/Flashcards/README.md

         - I will only load it as I need it.

     -- Quizzes are calculated on clicks or on initial load?

+Extra Features:

+    -- if the 'usage' section automatically italicized, that would be cool.

+WHERE I STOPPED (1/2/19) :
+    Just finished styling the Edit window.